lzrdGreen/Intermediate-Concepts-in-Python/README.md

 **Trees:** hierarchical data structures with parent-child relationships, often used for efficient searching and sorting.
 In graph theory a tree is an undirected graph in which any two nodes are connected by exactly one edge, and there are no cycles.
 In computer science a tree is also a graph (a directed acyclic graph - DAG) which has a root (a node without any parent), nodes (with a parent and children) and leaves (nodes without children).
 It looks like a flipped over tree.
 Binary trees are extremely often used.

-There is a number of list-like data structure: arrays, numpy arrays, linked lists, circular linked lists, namedtuples - to name a few.
+There is a number of list-like data structure: stacks/ queues, arrays, numpy arrays, linked lists, circular linked lists - to name a few.

+The natural extension for tuples are namedtuples.

 There are various dictionary-like structures: hash tables (in fact, a dictionary in Python is a kind of hash table under the hood), OrderedDict, etc

 Some other data structures: heaps, priority queues, tries (= prefix trees), various probabilistic data structures (Bloom filters, Bayesian networks, Markov random fields).
 I am not going to discuss probabilistic data structures here as they are quite advanced.

-All examples of implementation of data structures using libraries/ modules are presented in data_str.py.
+All examples of implementation of data structures are presented in data_str.py.

-If I couldn't find a suitable library to create a data structure discussed above, they are delayed until the next section about Python classes.

-In data_str.py I use deque objects (from the collections module) to implement both **stacks** and **queues** with most important methods for them: push and pop new elements, view the element to be popped next without removing it (peek), print out the stack/ queue, find out its length.
+I use deque objects (from the collections module) to implement both **stacks** and **queues** with most important methods for them: push and pop new elements, view the element to be popped next without removing it (peek), print out the stack/ queue, find out its length.

 By the way, another useful object in the library collections is **Counter**.
 It is not a data structure, of course , but I included an example of how to use Counter anyway.

 In Python dictionaries are unordered collections of key-value pairs.
+Keys are immutable (can't be changed, either add or delete) but the values are easy to assign a new value.
 You may need a dictionary-like structure which remembers the order in which its elements were added: **OrderedDict**, a dictionary subclass from the collections.
 It maintains the order of insertion, unlike regular/ built-in dictionaries which may reorder the elements for efficiency.

+Named tuples are also included in the collections module.
+The idea is to make the data easy to recognise - I use a named tuple for a point in 2 dimensions.

+Another example of using hash tables (for efficiency, of course) in disguise: sets in Python are implemented using hash tables under the hood.
+Hash tables are a common data structure for implementing sets because they provide efficient average-case time complexity for common set operations such as membership testing, insertion, and deletion.Sets are typically used for storing mutable collections of unique elements.
+They are useful for tasks like removing duplicates from a list, performing set operations like union, intersection, difference, and symmetric difference, and testing membership of elements.
+Frozensets: Frozensets are useful when you need an immutable collection of unique elements, such as when you want to use a set-like object as a key in a dictionary or as an element in another set.
+Frozensets are also hash tables under the hood, utilizing a similar mechanism for efficient storage and retrieval of elements.
+However, because frozensets are immutable, they do not need to support operations that modify their contents like sets do.

 Now you need to install these modules:matplotlib, networkx.I recommend using: conda install networkx matplotlib (if you installed your Python using Miniconda or Anaconda).